-Use the Aircraft Overflight Noise Tool to view preliminary WSI flight paths and how they are likely to affect specific addresses or places of interest.
+Use the Aircraft Overflight Noise Tool at wsiflightpaths.gov.au to view preliminary WSI flight paths and how they are likely to affect specific addresses or places of interest.

-Go to the WSI airspace and flight path design Online Community Portal for more information on the draft EIS process, flight path design process, videos and details of upcoming community engagement events.
+Go to the WSI airspace and flight path design Online Community Portal at wsiflightpaths.gov.au to view the draft EIS and for more information on the draft EIS process, flight path design process, videos and details of upcoming community engagement events.